-The Department of Political Science seeks several Graduate Student Instructors (GSI) and GSI Graders for the Fall 2018 semester.
-These positions may range from 0.25% to 0.6% appointments (with the majority being 0.5% appointments), and as posted, are subject to a collective bargaining agreement between the Regents of the University of Michigan and the Graduate Employees' Organization, American Federation of Teachers, AFL-CIO 3550.
+The Department of Political Science seeks several Graduate Student Instructors (GSI) and GSI Graders for the Winter 2019 semester.
+These positions may range from .25% to .6% appointments (with the majority being .5% appointments), and as posted, are subject to a collective bargaining agreement between the Regents of the University of Michigan and the Graduate Employees' Organization, American Federation of Teachers, AFL-CIO 3550.

 All applicants must be graduate students enrolled at the University of Michigan, and be in good academic standing.
-The most successful applicants will have completed a graduate course in political science, previous experience as a GSI with favorable student evaluations, and/or previous experience teaching in political science.
+The most successful applicants will have completed a graduate course in political science, have previous experience as a GSI with favorable student evaluations, and/or previous experience teaching in political science.
 Students who have not held a GSI position, and/or graduate students from outside of the department will be considered.

-Graduate students interested in applying for these positions must submit an application through the umich.careers.edu website, by searching for Job ID # 156370.
-Applicants must also indicate the courses for which they are available and interested in teaching by completing the google form found on the job posting page.
-Applicants who do not also complete the preferences form will not be considered.
+Graduate students interested in applying for these positions must submit an application through the umich.careers.edu website, by searching for Job ID # 164761.
+Applicants must also indicate the courses for which they are available and interested in teaching by completing the preferences google form found on the job posting page.
+Applicants who do not also complete this preferences form will not be considered.
 Applications are due May 1, 2019.

 DECISION MAKING PROCESS

 All employment decisions will be made by the Director of Graduate Studies in the Department of Political Science.
 Doctoral students in Political Science within their funding commitment from the department will be given first priority for available positions.
 In the event that positions remain open after all eligible and qualified Political Science doctoral students have been hired, then the Department will move to any existing pool of external applicants.
 GSIs from outside the department will be selected based on the quality of their past teaching experience, the strength of their references, and also on how well their past coursework and teaching experiences have prepared them to teach the course topic of any open positions.

 Applicants can contact Kimberly Smith ( email@example.com), the Graduate Program Coordinator with questions